zllovesuki/dermail-api/API.md

 ## Endpoint version

-As of 1.7.0, the endpoint version is arbitrary and is left for future compatibility issues.
+As of 1.7.0, the endpoint version is arbitrary and is left for future backward compatibility.

 ## Definition